thudfactor/thudfactor/src/posts/2023/12/exploring-hsl/index.md

   </figcaption>
 </figure>

-To get purely neutral tones, you can set the hue to any degree, reduce saturation to 0, and sweep through the lightness values.
+To get those neutral tones, you can set the hue to any degree, reduce saturation to 0, and and then change the lightness.

 <figure>
   <color-bar numswatches="16" class="hsl lightness" style="--s: 0%"></color-bar>
   <color-bar numswatches="16" class="hsl hue" style="--l: 25%"></color-bar>
   <figcaption>
-    Every block in both bars has a different hue, but they are all shades of grey in the bottom bar because saturation is 0%.
+    Every block in both bars has a different hue, but they are all shades of grey in the top bar because saturation is 0%.
   </figcaption>
 </figure>

-The difference between lightness and saturation is a bit subtle, but it helps me to think of it this way.
-Removing saturation is like turning a color photo black and white.
-But increasing or decreasing lightness makes a color photo more faded or darker, until you get completely white or black.
+The difference between lightness and saturation is a bit hard to grasp, but think about changing colors in a photograph.
+Removing saturation from a color photo will make it look black and white.
+But increasing or decreasing lightness makes a color photo more darker or brighter.
+You will start to lose details in the shadows (which get darker) or highlights (which get blown out) until everything disappears into black or white.

 ## Advantages and Disadvantages